 Many of them are also dealing with health challenges from disease, HIV/AIDS and malnutrition.
 We help women learn how to support themselves so they can pay for their children’s or grandchildren’s food, clothing and education.
 We also support several children's institutions in the region.

-h.o.w? is also the sponsor of the annual ARISE Women's Conference in Kenya each January, an event we have put on for 4 years to date.
+h.o.w? is also the sponsor of the annual ARISE Women's Conference in Kenya each January, an event we have put on annually since 2015.
 At the conference, women learn about budgeting, running a business, HIV, and other topics.
 They also experience enrichment activities in the arts, enjoy meals together, and have the opportunity to bond with mission trip participants.
 In 2018, they learned about shearing sheep, carding the wool, and dyeing it and spinning it into yarn for weaving.

 What's New: We have BIG plans in store for our h.o.w? widows of Kinangop, Kenya, and their workshop space, as we expand our vision and mission.

 h.o.w?
 Ministry conducts mission trips to Kenya several times each year, usually in January and June.
 While our participants work hard to fund their trips, we are always in need of additional donations.
-Our next trip is December 31, 2018- January 12, 2019.
-We're taking a team of 12 people!
+Our latest trip December 31, 2018- January 12, 2019 included a team of 12 people.